martinboers/plcnext-book/src/ch00-00-introduction.md

 >
 > Lines that don’t start with `$`, `#` or `>>>` typically show the output of the previous command.

+## Versions

+PLCnext Control firmware is generally released quarterly.
+The firmware release strategy and release dates are listed on the [PLCnext Community website][release-strategy].

+This book will be kept up to date with the latest version of PLCnext runtime firmware.
+As soon as a new version of PLCnext firmware is released, the book source code will be tagged with the version number of the firmware that has just been superseded.

 ## Source Code

-The source files from which this book is generated can be found on [GitHub][book].
+The source files used to generate this book can be found on [GitHub][book].

 ---